Mont-Alexandre

 Mont-Alexandre is an unorganized territory in the Gaspésie–Îles-de-la-Madeleine region of Quebec, Canada.

 The eponymous Mount Alexandre is located in the territory 70 km west of Percé.
 This 760 m peak was named after an Indian trapper, Alexander, who visited the area in the first half of the 19th century.

+The Grande-Rivière Ecological Reserve (French: Réserve écologique de la Grande-Rivière) and the Zec de la Grande-Rivière are within this territory.